immutant/immutant.org/news/2012-12-11-openshift-postgresql.md

 tools installed, and a domain setup.
 Below you'll see references to *$namespace* -- this corresponds to your domain name.

-Let's create an app.
+Once you've setup your domain, create an app.
 Call it poorsmatic.

     $ rhc app create -a poorsmatic -t jbossas-7